ZebediahKillgrave/yabuf/app/papers/pycut-hide-image-with-blur.md

 date : 04-17-2014

+description : Learn how to hide and reveal an image in a given number of steps with the Pillow library.

+author : volent

 ----------

 For my job I had to build a tool to hide (and ultimately reveal) an image step by step.